John Kennedy Toole

-John Kennedy Toole (/ˈtuːl/; December 17, 1937 – March 26, 1969) was an American novelist from New Orleans, Louisiana, whose posthumously published novel, A Confederacy of Dunces, won the Pulitzer Prize for Fiction in 1981; he also wrote The Neon Bible.
-Although several people in the literary world felt his writing skills were praiseworthy, Toole's novels were rejected during his lifetime.
-Due in part to these failures, he suffered from paranoia and depression, dying by suicide at the age of 31.
+John Kennedy Toole (/ˈtuːl/; December 17, 1937 – March 26, 1969) was an American novelist from New Orleans, Louisiana, whose posthumously published novel, A Confederacy of Dunces, won the Pulitzer Prize for Fiction in 1981.
+At 16 in 1954, he wrote his first novel, The Neon Bible, which he shelved in the same year, not finding a willing publisher; he later dismissed it as "adolescent".
+Toole was a successful and popular professor, first at University of Southwestern Louisiana (now ULL), at Hunter College and finally in New Orleans.
+Having persuaded Simon & Schuster, however, to accept A Confederacy of Dunces, he was unable to resolve editorial disputes.
+Due in part to the novel's failure, he suffered from paranoia and depression, dying by suicide at the age of 31.

 Toole was born to a middle-class family in New Orleans.
 From a young age, his mother, Thelma, taught him an appreciation of culture.
 She was thoroughly involved in his affairs for most of his life, and at times they had a difficult relationship.
 With his mother's encouragement, Toole became a stage performer at the age of 10 doing comic impressions and acting.
-At 16 he wrote his first novel, The Neon Bible, which he later dismissed as "adolescent".

-Toole received an academic scholarship to Tulane University in New Orleans.
-After graduating from Tulane, he studied English Literature at Columbia University in New York while teaching simultaneously at Hunter College.
+On an academic scholarship, Toole received his bachelor's degree from Tulane University in New Orleans.
+He then earned an MA in English Literature at Columbia University in New York.
+Returning there to take a PhD, he taught simultaneously at Hunter College.
 He also taught at various Louisiana colleges, and during his early career as an academic he was valued on the faculty party circuit for his wit and gift for mimicry.
 His studies were interrupted when he was drafted into the army, where he taught English to Spanish-speaking recruits in San Juan, Puerto Rico.
 After receiving a promotion, he used his private office to begin writing A Confederacy of Dunces, which he finished at his parents' home after his discharge.